Your free business.com+ membership unlocks exclusive tech deals and advisor support

 When should you look for new accounting software?

-QuickBooks likely meets the needs of many new and even established businesses.
+QuickBooks likely meets the needs of many new, growing and even established businesses.
 After all, it provides invoicing and basic accounting functions that let you track your expenses and income while helping you prepare for tax season.

 However, it may eventually lack the specialization or advanced features your business needs.
 Smith advises seeking new accounting software when your current platform — whether QuickBooks or another solution — no longer suits your needs or budget.